 Beware of Phishing Emails

-Most phishing emails have signs which can indicate the intention behind the sender.
+Most phishing emails have signs that can indicate the intention behind the sender.
 You must remember all the points that help you identify a scam email.
 Whenever you look at a new email in your inbox, you should try to find out and spot the red flags.
 Once you know these indicators, you can spot any scam, not just the Geek Squad hackers.

 Don’t Give Out Your Login Details